mahakagarwal01/mahakagarwal01/README.md

 ## 🎨 Hobbies & Interests

-- ☕ Experimenting with new dashboard themes and visual styles
-- ✈️ Exploring how global logistics & trade networks work
-- 📚 Reading about data visualization & productivity
+- 📚 Reading books
-- 🎵 Music + a cup of coffee while debugging Power Query
+- 🎵 Music + a cup of coffee ☕
-- 💬 Sharing ideas on data, supply chains, and automation

 ---